dgolak/esp8266/README.md

 Next I bought distance sensor, temperature and humidity sensor....

 Next I bought the engine but I didn't know nothing about.
-So I bought two engines SG90 but it turned out, that it is only the servo engine :(
+So I bought two engines SG90.
+Unfortunately but it turned out, that it is only the servo engine :(

 Afterwards I was reading about engines and I bought two engines and motor shield (L298N)
 <img src="https://github.com/dgolak/esp8266/blob/master/images/60.jpg" width="360"> <img src="https://github.com/dgolak/esp8266/blob/master/images/80.jpg" width="360">